ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

-In applications where all paths are guaranteed to be absolute and the `'/'` path can be considered a special case, ciphertext expansion can be reduced by removing the leading `'/'` character from the URI prior to encryption, making the path relative with `'/'` as an implicit current path.
+In applications where all paths are guaranteed to be absolute and the `'/'` path can be considered a special case, ciphertext expansion can be reduced by removing the leading `'/'` character from the URI prior to encryption, treating the path as relative with `'/'` as implicit.

 ## Component Reconstruction